google/WebFundamentals/src/content/en/updates/2016/12/performant-parallaxing.md

 Pushing the child element back will cause it to get smaller proportional to the perspective value.
 You can calculate how much it will need to be scaled up with this equation: **(perspective - distance) / perspective**.
-Since we most likely want the parallaxing element to parallax but appear at the size we authored it it would need to be scaled up in this way, rather than being left as is.
+Since we most likely want the parallaxing element to parallax but appear at the size we authored it, it would need to be scaled up in this way, rather than being left as is.

 In the case of the above code, perspective is **1px**, and the